 9. Subscription to FMTV: $9.95 per month, cancel any time.

 Wellness enthusiasts will love this online TV channel.
-It works like Netflix and can be accessed on any device (iPhone, smart phone, tablets, computers and smart TVs).
-The FMTV library is full of wellness documentaries, family-friendly films, on-demand yoga and mediation classes, and recipe series with loads of healthy delicious recipes [shameless plug for my TV show Elizabeth Eats, I know]. ;) Everyone in my family is getting a subscription this year.
+It works like Netflix and can be accessed on any device (iPhone, smartphone, tablets, computers and smart TVs).
+The FMTV library is full of wellness documentaries, family-friendly films, on-demand yoga and meditation classes, and recipe series with loads of healthy delicious recipes [shameless plug for my TV show Elizabeth Eats, I know]. 😉 Everyone in my family is getting a subscription this year.
 Oops, hope they don’t read this.
 GET IT HERE

 10. Slip Real Silk Pillowcase: $85